-- Understand the connection between verification & validation (V&V), sensitivity analysis (SA), and uncertainty quantification (UQ). - And the basic SA and UQ methods & software tools. - Understand the difference between aleatoric (probabilistic) uncertainty and epistemic (non-probabilistic) uncertainty. - And how this impacts what you can and cannot learn from a UQ study. - Know where to go for more info: - Dept. 1533, Dept. 1411, Dept. 8962 - Various staff in Org.
-12300, Org.
-6000
+- Understand the connection between verification & validation (V&V), sensitivity analysis (SA), and uncertainty quantification (UQ). - Understand the SA/UQ capabilities in the DAKOTA toolkit - Understand the difference between aleatoric (probabilistic) uncertainty and epistemic (non-probabilistic) uncertainty. - And how this impacts what you can and cannot learn from a UQ study. - This briefing is a combination of: - Validation & UQ tutorial - DAKOTA overview - Validation & UQ example